 Fundraising events such as auctions may also be subject to state and local election laws, as well as other applicable legal restrictions.
-Some jurisdictions, for example, restrict auctions to sealed bids only, or require the hiring of a licensed auctioneer.
 Other state or local laws relating to fundraising or other auction events may also apply, and legal counsel is advised before conducting an RPAC auction.

 From whom may the local Board solicit and accept donations or merchandise to be sold/auctioned or otherwise used to defray the costs of a local Board RPAC fundraising event?